lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

-The proof is unrelated to the subject of this post, so it has been left out.
  Now we can try something similar to our first example.
 Once again we will be able to complete the proof only using rewrites, without needing to specifically apply any lemmas or needing to know anything about the structure of our relation.

 ```coq
 Goal forall (a b c d : Z), a ≡ b -> b ≡ c -> c ≡ d -> a ≡ d.